cscart/docs/user_guide/manage_products/products/out_of_stock_actions.rst

       Use the **Avail since** parameter of a product to specify when the product becomes available for purchase.

-* **Sign up for notification**—offer customers to sign up for an email notification.
-They will receive an email once the product is in stock again.
+* **Sign up for notification**—offer customers to sign up for an email notification so that they receive an email once the product is in stock again.

 .. image:: img/out_of_stock_actions.png
     :align: center